How Long Does Adoption Take in South Africa?

 RACAP registration

 Once the home study is approved and submitted, your profile is registered on the national RACAP (Register of Adoptable Children and Prospective Adoptive Parents) database.
-Processing can take a few weeks to a month after the social worker's report is submitted.
+RACAP processing time varies after the social worker's report is submitted; research describes manual delays in register management.

 Phase 2 Timeline: RACAP Registration to Child Placement